wp-plugins/wp-design-maps-places/readme.txt

 The plugin allows for multiple maps (Mapimages) to be integrated on different pages.
 It also plugin also supports multilanguage sites.

 To wrap up - the WP Design Maps & Places is:

 * Design friendly.
-Design your own map and link it to geographic coordinates.
+Design your own map and link it to geographic coordinates if needed.
+You can also use the map as 'Freehand' map and put your places just by mouse clicks.
 * Easy to manage.
 The site administrator can add and publish new locations in seconds without having to involve a designer.
 * Lightweight.
 The map loads quickly.
 * Visitor friendly.
 A self-designed map allows you to fade out distracting information.